AzadKshitij/TriggerEditor/docs/prompt_requirements.md

 1. Data Processing:
 Use the Polars library for all data manipulation, analysis, or processing.
+Make sure to use Lazyframe always unless it is no possible.
 Do not use pandas or alternative libraries unless explicitly instructed.

 2. User Interface: